Gaia BH2: Discovery

 Gaia BH2 was originally discovered as a black hole binary candidate in 2022, found via astrometric observations with Gaia, along with Gaia BH1.
 At that time it was not clear if Gaia BH2 did definitely harbour a black hole, but it was the only plausible candidate in the Gaia data other than Gaia BH1.
-Later RV observations confirmed this black hole system and refined its orbital parameters.
+Later radial velocity observations confirmed this black hole system and refined its orbital parameters.